ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/13_Pipa_Tonupeka.md

 Tonupeka Ranran

-The fierce sunlight had dried up the place I called home.
+Fierce sunlight had dried up the place I called home.
-Locked in dried and cracked place, I was about to die.
+I was about to die.
 "Please give us water.
 Save our lives.
 Water!
 Water!"
 We cried.

 From the direction of the shore,
 A woman came with a basket on her back.
 When we cried, she passed by us.
-When she saw us, she said,
+Saw us, she said,
-"Hateful mussels, wretched mussels,
+"Wretched mussels, hateful mussels,
 Why are you crying
 And making too much noise?"
-She trampled us, kicked us,
+She stepped on us, kicked us,
 Crushed our shells,
 And went far away into the mountains.